difcul/aw/3_accessing_and_extracting_data/README.md

 the other terms using the tool DiShIn (http://labs.fc.ul.pt/dishin/) and their identifiers.
 You will see that _disease_ has low similarity, because it is a generic term and then it has low relevance for ranking search results.

-To perform these last step programmatically you can install MER (https://github.com/lasigeBioTM/MER) and DiShIn (https://github.com/lasigeBioTM/DiShIn) locally, and follow the example https://github.com/lasigeBioTM/MER#ontology-and-pubmed MER is available in _appserver_ at ```/opt/MER-0.1/```
+To perform these last steps programmatically you can install MER (https://github.com/lasigeBioTM/MER) and DiShIn (https://github.com/lasigeBioTM/DiShIn) locally, and follow the example https://github.com/lasigeBioTM/MER#ontology-and-pubmed MER is available in _appserver_ at ```/opt/MER-0.1/```